pirosikick/on-resize/README.md

 React.render(<Example><h1>Hello</h1></Example>, document.body);
 ```

-If you want to customize that prop name or value, you can
+If you want to customize that prop name or value, you can pass function or use `select` option:

 ```javascript
 @onResize((props) => ({